zkurtz/shmistogram/doc/readme_details.md

 (AIC), although this may be an abuse of the criterion in the sense that we're using it as part of a greedy iterative procedure instead of using it to compare fully-formed models.

-## Related work

 The variable-width binning algorithms of
 [bayesian block representations](https://arxiv.org/pdf/1207.5578.pdf)
-deserve consideration [TODO] as drop-in replacements for our density tree binning algorithm.
-See our [demo](demo/bayesian_blocks.ipynb) for working code, or
+provide an alternative to our default binning algorithm.
+See [demo](demo/bayesian_blocks.ipynb) for an example.
+See also
 [Python Perambulations](https://jakevdp.github.io/blog/2012/09/12/dynamic-programming-in-python/)
-for light conceptual introduction.
+for a light conceptual introduction to Bayesian blocks.

+## References

 Statistical efficiency considerations receive thorough treatment in [Efficient Density Estimation via Piecewise Polynomial